kinggeorges12/JellyBridge/README.md

 ### Items View
 ![Jellyfin Items with Placeholders](Screenshots/Items.png)

-Browse all discovered movies and TV shows from Jellyseerr networks with thumbnails and metadata.
+Browse all discovered movies and series from Jellyseerr networks with thumbnails and metadata.

 ### Placeholder Videos

-The plugin generates placeholder videos for movies and shows that aren't yet available in your Jellyfin libraries.
+The plugin generates placeholder videos for movies and series that aren't yet available in your Jellyfin libraries.
 These placeholder videos are created using FFmpeg with configurable duration settings.

 ![Placeholder Videos](Screenshots/Placeholder.png)

 - **Smart Detection**: Jellyfin automatically identifies and displays placeholder videos
-- **Automatic Generation**: Creates placeholder videos for movies and TV shows not yet in your Jellyfin library
+- **Automatic Generation**: Creates placeholder videos for movies and series not yet in your Jellyfin library
 - **Configurable Duration**: Control the length of placeholder videos
 - **Retry Logic**: Includes retry attempts to ensure FFmpeg availability before generating placeholders
 - **Efficient Caching**: Cached placeholder videos are reused to minimize generation overhead